-Well, we all know that oil (fat) and water (blood) do not mix.
-So the liver, in order to solve this problem and export the triglycerides its’ created, coats the fat (triglycerides) with a protein, cholesterol, and phospholipid shell.
+Oil (fat) and water (blood) do not mix.
+To solve this problem, the liver exports the triglycerides (fat) by coating them with a protein, cholesterol, and phospholipid shell.
 A phospholipid shell is a structure that acts as an emulsifier so the fat and blood will mix.
 The resulting product is called a lipoprotein (lipo or lipid = fat).

 Lipoproteins can transport different components throughout your system, such as cholesterol, fat, and protein.
 LDL (low density lipoprotein) and VLDL (very low density lipoprotein) transport mostly fat and cholesterol, but differ in the amount of each.